 Did you know that you can settle your debt with the IRS for just pennies on the dollar with their Offer in Compromise program?
 This program allows taxpayers to settle with the IRS on tax debt that has been incorrectly assessed as well as liabilities they cannot afford to pay.

 The IRS Code states: “We will accept an Offer in Compromise when it is unlikely that we can collect the full amount owed and the amount you offer reasonably reflects the collection potential…” (Internal Revenue Code section 7122).

 Often it is possible to fully and completely eliminate the taxes you owe – as well as all penalties and interest – at an enormous discount.
 There is no preset bottom limit that the IRS will accept to settle your debt especially if your offer is done by a professional.

 The IRS may settle your debt for as little as 5-15% of what you presently owe.
-The key is to determine the least amount that the IRS will accept from you before you make the offer.
+The most important thing is to determine the lowest amount that the IRS will accept before you make the offer.

 If you don’t qualify for the IRS Offer In Compromise program, a Payment Plan may be the way to resolve your problem.
 Setting up a payment plan with the IRS gives you a little more time to pay off your tax debts.

 Unfortunately, the IRS charges penalties and interest as you pay off the debt.
 You must pay the interest on your tax debt.
 Luckily, we may be able to get your tax penalties removed.

 Did you know that you may have the option to avoid tax penalties if your spouse has committed misdeeds or fraud?
 Innocent Spouse Relief was designed to alleviate unjust situations where one spouse was clearly the victim of fraud perpetrated by their spouse or ex-spouse.

 Join thousands of other satisfied clients and experience the difference for yourself.

 Contact Azran Financial today to get started building your future.